hudren/woodpile/README.md

 The update site for Woodpile is `http://www.hudren.com/update`.

+## Usage

+Woodpile contains both a perspective and a preference panel called Log Viewing.
+There are several views within the Log Viewing category that can be added to any perspective.

+By default, Woodpile automatically listens over the network for log events at the port specified within the preferences.
+These events are only stored in memory, so clearing log sessions or exiting /restarting Eclipse will result in their permanent destruction.

 ## Log4j Configuration

 Each log source must be configured to log events using the standard Log4j SocketAppender, for example: